 How can I find accommodation in Lisbon?

-There are many hotels and guesthouses in Lisbon, but most digital nomads prefer rental apartments and rooms or shared accommodations.
-Flatio is one of the platforms where you can find fully furnished apartments for mid-term stays all over Lisbon in just a few clicks.
+There are many hotels and rentals in Lisbon, but most digital nomads prefer rental apartments and rooms or shared accommodation in Lisbon.
+Flatio is one of the platforms where you can find fully furnished apartments for mid-term stays in Lisbon in just a few clicks.

 Can I access fast Internet in Lisbon?